Eeman1113/ML-BASED-CAREER-COUINCLER/README.md

 Set up an OpenAI API key and Streamlit secrets file to access the GPT-3 API and Streamlit app secrets respectively.
 ##Usage
-Run the Streamlit app locally.
+Run the Streamlit app locally.<br>
 `streamlit run app.py`

 * Enter your name, region